Skip to main content

 Genotypic & Phenotypic Ratio: 1:1

-Example 3 — Dihybrid Cross
+Example Scenario 3 — Dihybrid Cross

 Traits: Seed Shape (R/r) & Color (Y/y).
 Parents: RrYy × RrYy